Data of 40 million plus exposed in latest T-Mobile breach

 T-Mobile has been hit before by data theft but in the most recent case, “the sheer numbers far exceed the previous breaches,” said Gartner analyst Paul Furtado.

-T-Mobile, which is based in Bellevue, Washington, became one of the country’s largest cellphone service carriers, along with AT&T and Verizon, after buying rival Sprint.
+T-Mobile, which is based in Bellevue, Washington, became one of the country’s largest cellphone service carriers, along with AT&T and Verizon, after buying rival Sprint last year.
+It reported having a total of 102.1 million U.S. customers after the merger.

 “Yes, they have a big target on their back but that shouldn’t be a surprise to them,” Furtado said.
 “You have to start questioning the organization.
 How much are they actually addressing these breaches and the level of seriousness?”